 - running diagnostics tests

-- reviewing treatment plans for patients
+- reviewing patient treatment plans

 - educating patients on self-care

 What are the admission requirements for an ADN?

 Keep in mind that ADN programs are quite competitive.
 Along with a high school diploma or GED, you may need to demonstrate having successfully completed high school coursework in biology, chemistry, and math.